addiscent/vagrant-ruby-rails/README.md

 ## Introduction To Installation And Use

-To install _vagrant-ruby-rails_, your computer needs :
+To install _vagrant-ruby-rails_, your _host_ computer needs :

   * An Internet connection

   * 512MB of available memory (free RAM) - After installation, you may increase or decrease the amount of _host_ memory allocated to the _guest-vbox_.

-  * 3GB of storage (minimum) - Your long term _host_ storage space requirement will be determined by your application.
+  * 2.5GB of storage (minimum) - Your long term _host_ storage space requirement will be determined by your application.

   * _Vagrant_ and _VirtualBox_ - Your _host_ computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed prior to installing _vagrant-ruby-rails_.